- what modern Stoicism includes

 In the interests of continuing the discussion of what many think to be a very important and contested question – what is “modern Stoicism” – below you will find John Sellars’ contribution to that, followed by my own.

 I think that one of the attractive things about the Meditations of Marcus Aurelius is that we can see him doing this himself in his own reflections on various Stoic ideas.
 Unlike the much earlier Stoics in Athens, Marcus was never a member of a formal Stoic community; he simply self-identified as a Stoic after having read books by Stoic authors whom he had never met.
 He found the general thrust attractive, but downplayed some aspects, and questioned others.
+In that respect people drawn to Stoicism today are no different.

 The same could be said for much earlier Stoics who were part of a more formal community, such as Panaetius and Posidonius, who were also very clearly thinking for themselves within an ongoing tradition.
 That strikes me as a pretty good model for how people might approach Stoicism today: read, think, adapt, apply.
 It’s not eclectic or unorthodox; it’s just how it’s always been.